also known as W. Rob Heroy

 He is experienced in state and federal criminal appeals, including the North Carolina Appellate Courts, the Board of Immigration Appeals, and the Fourth Circuit Court of Appeals.
 Between those courts, he has handled over 50 appeals.
 In 2013 and 2014, he obtained reversal of a client's 35-year drug trafficking sentence in the N.C.
 Court of Appeals, obtained a 100-month sentence reduction on remand for another State client, and obtained a remand for resentencing from the Fourth Circuit for a 2-year reduction for another client. (read more).
 In 2015, in another published decision, he obtained reversal by the Court of Appeals of a juvenile's felony convictions based on a failure to properly obtain a confession by the police.

 He has an active post-conviction practice which includes motions for appropriate relief, 2255 motions (habeas corpus), and motions to reopen.
-In 2012 and 2013, he successfully overturned a federal weapons conviction in the Eastern District of North Carolina, which the Government unsuccessfully appealed to the Fourth Circuit, numerous felony drug and weapons charges in Mecklenburg County, North Carolina, a felony obstruction of justice charge in Gaston County, North Carolina, on top of numerous misdemeanor charges.
+In 2012 and 2013, he successfully overturned a federal weapons conviction in the Eastern District of North Carolina, which the Government unsuccessfully appealed to the Fourth Circuit, numerous state felony drug and weapons felonies in Mecklenburg County, a felony obstruction of justice charge in Gaston County, on top of numerous misdemeanor charges.
 In addition, he successfully obtained a remand for another federal client and obtained a 20 month reduction in sentencing, and represented another client on remand where he obtained an 8 and a half year reduction in his sentence.
 In 2014 and 2015, he overturned felony convictions for various individuals, allowing them to maintain their legal status in the United States.
 In 2016 he has already overturned a 20-year sentence for an individual who received ineffective assistance at trial by his prior attorney, and the year is still young.